 Potatoes are one of those veggies (like onions, garlic, and squash) that are great at hanging in there for months at a time.
 Given the right care and conditions, of course.
-Here’s what you need to know to make your spuds stick around.
+Here’s what you need to know about potato storage to make your spuds stick around.

 • Weed out the less-than-stellar potatoes.
 Remove potatoes that are shriveled, sprouting and have soft spots or other damage.
 Discard or use those pronto, and store only the good potatoes.
 BTW, you can eat the potatoes that started sprouting if they’re still firm; just cut out the sprouts.